Griebenow History, Family Crest & Coats of Arms

 The surname Griebenow was first found in Bavaria, where the name Tiegarten was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Griebenow family
+Early History of the Griebenow family

 This web page shows only a small excerpt of our Griebenow research.
 Another 136 words (10 lines of text) covering the years 1750, 1771, 1842, 1248, 1219, 1327 and 1709 are included under the topic Early Griebenow History in all our PDF Extended History products and printed products wherever possible.